 Contents

-Move Calories vs Total Calories on Apple Watch
+Move Calories vs. Total Calories on Apple Watch

-When your body is in the idle state, it has a slower metabolism rate.This is called the “basal metabolic rate” or BMR.
-It’s the amount of energy required to maintain basic bodily functions while at rest, such as regulating body temperature, keeping the heart beating, and breathing.
+This is called the “basal metabolic rate” or BMR.
+It’s the energy required to maintain essential bodily functions while at rest, such as regulating body temperature, keeping the heart beating, and breathing.

-A person’s BMR varies over time; it may speed up when you’re sick or if you’ve added muscle mass or it may slow down with age or when you’re losing weight.
+A person’s BMR varies over time; it may speed up when you’re sick or if you’ve added muscle mass, or it may slow down with age or when you’re losing weight.

 Strength training adds muscle mass and can speed up your Basal metabolic rate.